InnocentCivilian/InterviewTask/README.md

 * `service` holds both internal and external (exportable) services provided by the application
 * `util` holds general use case functions and consts to be used in other layers (message codes , response template and so on)
 * `template.yml` holds general use case functions and consts to be used in other layers (message codes , response template and so on)
+#Deployment
+* Create a stack in AWS cloudformation
+* Deploy to AWS using SAM `sam deploy --guided`
 #Doc Refrences
 * [dynamodb golang SDK](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/using-dynamodb-with-go-sdk.html)
 * [aws dynamodb cli](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html)